Kermit Roosevelt: Service in World War II

-By October 14, 1939, when Britain was at war with Germany, Roosevelt had negotiated a commission as a Second Lieutenant in the Middlesex Regiment with the assistance of his friend, Winston Churchill, who was by then First Lord of the Admiralty.
+By October 14, 1939, when Britain was at war with Germany, Roosevelt had negotiated a commission as a Second Lieutenant in the Middlesex Regiment with the assistance of his friend Winston Churchill, who was by then First Lord of the Admiralty.
 His first task was to lead a contingent of British volunteers for the Winter War in Finland.
 According to a contemporary story published in Picture Post, he had resigned from the British Army to lead the expedition.
 Among those photographed in the article are John Hurman and Edward Graham.
 Hurman describes himself as half-Irish and half-English and going as a pilot.
-His friend, using the pseudonym Edward Graham, also a pilot, was White Russian emigre Prince Emanuel Galitzine the son of Prince Vladimir Galitzine.
+His friend, using the pseudonym Edward Graham, also a pilot, was White Russian emigre Prince Emanuel Galitzine, the son of Prince Vladimir Galitzine.
 However, before the expedition could be launched, Finland made peace with Russia.
 Roosevelt served with distinction in a raid into Norway and was later sent to North Africa, where there was little action at the time.
 While in Norway, he was injured during the Battle of Narvik.
 He resumed drinking and was debilitated by an enlarged liver complicated by a resurgence of malaria.
 At the end of 1940, he returned to England and was discharged from the army on health grounds on May 2, 1941, by which time he had once again reached the rank of captain.
 Roosevelt appealed this discharge all the way to the British Prime Minister, Winston Churchill, who upheld the medical discharge.

 When he returned to the US, he turned to drinking to forget his problems.
 His wife enlisted the help of his cousin, President Franklin Delano Roosevelt, who ordered the FBI to track him down, and he was brought back to his family.
-In late April 1942, his brother Archibald sought to have him committed to a sanitarium for a year; at month's end, he agreed to a four-month stay at an institution in Hartford.
+In late April 1942, his brother Archibald sought to have him committed to a sanitarium for a year; instead, he agreed to a four-month stay at an institution in Hartford.
 To extricate him from his current situation, the President gave him a commission as a major in the United States Army, and had him transferred and posted to Fort Richardson, Alaska, where he worked as an intelligence officer and helped establish a territorial occupation militia of Inupiat and Aleut individuals.
 He was a member of Veterans of Foreign Wars Post 1685 in Anchorage, Alaska.

 Death

-Roosevelt died in Alaska on June 4, 1943, in his room at Fort Richardson, from suicide by a gunshot to the head.
+Roosevelt died by suicide in Alaska on June 4, 1943, in his room at Fort Richardson, from a gunshot to the head.
 He was discovered by Dr. Sanford Couch Monroe, who later filed the autopsy report.
 His death was reported to his mother, Edith, as a heart attack.
 He was interred in Fort Richardson National Cemetery near Anchorage, where a memorial stone gateway was erected in his honor in 1949.